a1v0/a1v0.de/README.md

     - Failing all that, consider instead categorising content into topics by splitting content into folders
 6. Add TOC to articles?
    - <https://webtech-note.com/posts/tocbot-contentlayer> This is a good guide on how to do it
+7. Make some sort of contact page, whether it's a link to a LinkedIn profile or something else